dbca-wa/docker-scripts-dev/windows_wsl/README.md

 <img width="796" height="469" alt="image" src="https://github.com/user-attachments/assets/7e2a98eb-6f60-4e10-b040-0bc7f1ba39bf" />

 9. Test SSH Key has been installed correctly by running the following command in command prompt.
 If successfully you should be logged into your Ubuntu WSL instances
    *DO NOT CLOSE the window on (wsl -d Ubuntu-24.04) as this will stop the running ubuntu service .
-Its need to left open in a terminal window even while developing.*
+The (wsl -d Ubuntu-24.04) terminal window needs to be left open while using ssh or developing in vscode.*

 ```
 ssh -l container 172.29.16.10